DS-Iln/Countdown-timer/README.md

 # Countdown timer
  Simple countdown timer using setInterval

 P.S.
-Edit const variablle in main.js to set your own date
+Edit const variable in main.js to set your own date